Sable Offshore Energy Project: Geology

 The Venture Gas Field was discovered in 1979 when the Venture D-23 well was drilled and is located a few miles off the east end of Sable Island on the Scotian Shelf in 12–20 m of water.
 The structural trap consists of an east-west trending anticline bounded on the north by a fault, with gas occurring in multiple Upper Jurassic to Lower Cretaceous sandstone reservoirs 1600 m thick at depths from 4 to 6 km.

 Fields

-The fields of SOEP were developed in two stage, with the cost of development of an estimated field life of 25 years.
+The fields of SOEP were developed in two stages, with the cost of development of an estimated field life of 25 years.
 The Thebaud, North Triumph, and Venture were developed in the first stage and completed in 1999.

 The first Phase II platform, Alma, came onstream in late 2003 while production from South Venture, the second field began late in 2004.